100 Hours Kundalini Yoga Program in Rishikesh

 Meals

-Three vegetarian nutritious, healthy and sattvic meal per day (Breakfast, Lunch and Dinner).
-Our simple yogic diet food is perfect for nourishing the mind, body and soul.
+Three nutritious, healthy vegetarian meal per day (Breakfast, Lunch and Dinner).
+This simple food is perfect for nourishing the body and mind.
 Herbal teas are served twice a day.

 • Breakfast: includes oats, fruits, sprouts and dishes like poha, idli, or dosa, rolls etc.